 I Shorted Out The Electrical System On My Travel Trailer, HELP!!!

-is not working.
-If all of the electricity in your travel trailer is not working then you should check the circuit breaker for the circuit you have your Travel Trailer plugged into.
-If you were plugged in at a campground you would check the circuit breaker at the electric box, you have your travel trailer plugged into.
-If you were plugged into your home electric you would have to check your house circuit breaker.
+Good Sam Travel Assist: Emergency coverage for you, your family, and pets.
+Plans Starting at $59.99 Shop Now!From your description, I am not sure if all the 120-volt electricity in your Travel Trailer is not working.
+If all the electricity in your travel trailer is not working, then you should check the circuit breaker for the circuit you have your Travel Trailer plugged into.
+If you were plugged in at a campground, you would check the circuit breaker at the electric box you have your travel trailer

-If you still have some 120 volt electric working in the trailer, you do not have to worry about the step I outlined above.
-I am assuming that when you say you checked the fuses and breakers that you were talking about the fuses and breakers located in your travel trailers electrical compartment that is located in one of the exterior storage compartments of your trailer.
-I need you to go back to that compartment and manually turn all of the circuit breakers off and then on again and then go press the reset buttons on your GFCI outlets again.
+I am assuming that when you say you checked the fuses and breakers that you were talking about the fuses and breakers located in your travel trailer's electrical compartment.
+I would suggest that you go back to that compartment and manually turn all of the circuit breakers off and then on again and then press the reset buttons on your GFCI outlets again.
 See if this procedure has solved the problem.

 You say that you blew out both

-If the above procedures do not work then it is time to call in an expert to diagnose and repair your electrical problem.
+If the above procedures do not work, then it is time to call in an expert to diagnose and repair your electrical problem.
 Below is a list of possible problems they may find.

 1. They may find some burnt or shorted wiring.

-3. If you are getting no 120 Volt power in the trailer at all the Trailer's Electrical Converter could have been damaged.
+3. If you are getting no 120 Volt power in the trailer at all, the Trailer's Electrical Converter could have been damaged.

 Happy RVing